 Teens make new friends online but are less likely to date or hook up with someone they first met online.
 Flirting or expressing romantic interest is common on social media sites.
 Most teens who have some dating experience will send flirtatious messages online; teens who have not dated are much less likely to do so.
 Many dating teens, especially boys, feel more connected to their romantic partner through social media.
 While most teens say that breaking up by text is socially unacceptable, nearly one in three teens age 13-17 have been told via text that the relationship was over. .

-A recent synthesis of research literature found that about 10% of youth age 10-19 engage in "sexting" -- sending sexually explicit messages or images electronically .
-Among teens age 13-17 who have dating experience, 8% have sent an embarrassing photo of a current or former romantic partner to another person .
+"Sexting" -- sending sexually explicit messages or images electronically -- is increasing among youth, and also increases through the teen years .
+Among youth under age 18, the prevalence of sending an explicit image or message is nearly 15% and the prevalence of receiving one is 27% .
+Non-consensual sexting is all too common: about one in eight youth forward explicit images or messages without the permission of the original sender, and nearly one in 12 youth have a sext forwarded without their consent .
 Distributing sexually explicit images of a minor is illegal, and teens have been prosecuted in some cases.
 Prosecution is more likely if sexting is related to coercion, bullying, or violence, or if the victim is much younger than the person distributing the photos .
 Fifteen percent of dating teens have had rumors spread about them online or by phone by current or former partners .

 Lorang, M. R., McNiel, D. E., & Binder, R. L. (2016).
 Minors and Sexting: Legal Implications.
 Journal of the American Academy of Psychiatry and the Law Online, 44(1), 73-81.

 Smith, A. (2016).
 15% of American adults have used online dating sites or mobile dating apps.
 Retrieved from the Pew Research Center website